-Faculty members in the concentration have a number of research projects under way.
-Particular research programmes are:
+Faculty members in the concentration have had a number of research projects.
+Particular research programmes have been:

 Carbon Capture Storage